 8. Pump the hand brake lever; then engage the brake lever lock.
 9. Using an appropriate hub retaining wrench, secure the hub nut (from step 6) to the shaft.
 Tighten to 200 ft-lb.
 10. Install a new cotter pin and spread the pin to secure the nut.
-11. Install the wheel; then using a crisscross pattern, tighten to 40 ft-lb (steel wheels) or 80 ft-lb (aluminum wheels).
+11. Install the wheel; then using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminum wheel w/black nuts), or 80 ft-lb (aluminum wheel w/chrome nuts).
 12. Remove the ATV from the support stand.

-Measuring/Adjusting Toe-Out

-1. Thoroughly wash the ATV to remove excess weight (mud, etc.).
-2. Refer to the specifications and ensure the tires are properly inflated to the recommended pressure.

-■NOTE: Ensure the inflation pressure is correct in the tires or inaccurate measurements can occur.
+Front Wheel Alignment

-3. Place the ATV in a level position taking care not to push down or lift up on the front end; then turn the handlebar to the straight ahead position.
+1. Thoroughly wash the ATV to remove excess weight (mud, etc.); then ensure the tires are properly inflated to the recommended pressure.
+2. Place the unloaded ATV in a level position taking care not to push down or lift up on the front end; then turn the handlebar to the straight ahead position.
+3. Measure the distance from the outside edge of each handlebar grip to equal reference points on each side.
+4. Adjust the handlebar direction until the two measurements are equal; then secure the handlebar to the rear rack using tie-down straps.

-■NOTE: When measuring and adjusting, there should be a normal operating load on the ATV (without an operator but with Arctic Cat approved accessories).

-4. Measure the distance from the outside edge of each handlebar grip to equal reference points on each.

-5. Adjust the handlebar direction until the two measurements are equal; then secure the handlebar to the rear rack using tie-down straps.

-■NOTE: Care must be taken not to allow the handlebar to turn while securing it.
+NOTE: Care must be taken not to allow the handlebar to turn while securing it.